slaide/seafront/README.md

 - **Predictable results**: Same intensity percentage produces same optical power across acquisitions
 - **User-friendly interface**: Still use familiar percentage interface, but with calibrated output
 - **Per-channel flexibility**: Enable calibration only for sources that need it
+- **Dynamic configuration**: Channels are loaded from microscope config, not hardcoded

 # calibration